 Please note: large backpacks, suitcases, trolleys, and large purses are not allowed in the Colosseum or Roman Forum.
 As there is no storage available at the Colosseum, we strongly recommend leaving large bags at home.

-Meet your guide close to the Colosseo metro station by 8:40am
+Meet your guide close to the Colosseo metro station 20 minutes before your tour starts.

 Guided Tour of the Colosseum with Skip the Line Tickets